shivannis/xandr-docs-public/xandr-docs/articles/invest/conversion-attribution.md

 click occurred within the lookback window, it is given credit for the conversion.

-## The Conversion Attribution Process
+## The conversion attribution process

 ### Step 1.
-The user's browser loads the conversion landing page and fires 4the conversion pixel
+The user's browser loads the conversion landing page and fires the conversion pixel

 - If the conversion pixel is not associated with a member with an active contract, the conversion is UNATTRIBUTED